EmotiBit/EmotiBit_Docs/Working_with_emotibit_data.md

     - The Battery Level indicator displays the charge available in the battery as a percentage.
 We recommend not letting the battery fall below 10% as it might begin to interfere with the sensor data acquisition.
     </details>

-### Next Steps: Converting raw recorded data
-Being able to stream and record data is a great enabler but often, tools are required to help in analysing the data acquired.
-In the [next section](#Converting-raw-data), you will find additional tools that will help you convert the raw data captured by EmotiBit into individual data streams.

 ## Converting Raw Data
 Data integrity and precise time stamping have been given paramount importance while designing the EmotiBit.
 Hence, the raw data collected by the EmotiBit,although very accurate, is less intuitively understood by human eyes.
 The `EmotiBit data parser` is a tool that converts this **raw** data into individual files that represent each channel of data acquired.